seqeralabs/wave/docs/guide.md

 ### Build Conda based containers

-Wave allows the provisioning of containers based on the :ref:`process-conda` directive used by the processes in your pipeline.
+Wave allows the provisioning of containers based on the [`conda` directive](https://www.nextflow.io/docs/latest/process.html#conda) used by the processes in your
+Nextflow pipeline.
 This is a quick alternative to building Conda packages in the local computer.
-Moreoever, this enables the use of Conda packages in your pipeline when deploying it in cloud-native platforms such as AWS Batch and Kubernetes, which do not allow the (easy) use of the Conda package manager.
+Moreover, this enables the use of
+Conda packages in your pipeline when deploying it in cloud-native platforms such as AWS Batch and Kubernetes, which do not allow the (easy) use of the Conda package manager.